ljishen/sleepypi2-sketchbook/README.md

 # sleepypi2-sketchbook

-This is a demo for uploading sketches to Sleepy Pi 2 from Raspberry Pi without Arduino IDE.
+This is a demo for uploading sketches to Sleepy Pi 2 from Raspberry Pi without Arduino IDE, but Makefile.

 ## Usage